KayleBrown/Lethal-Company-Unlimited-Sprint/README.md

-# Lethal Company - Custom Game Mode
+# Lethal Company - Custom Game Mod

 ## Description
 This repository contains a custom game mod for Lethal Company, implemented in C# using the BepinEx and Harmony frameworks.
 That has the user's character achieve unlimited sprint